 Placements opportunities will be identified and formalised through liaison with the Business School and the Careers Service.
 This dialogue has already commenced and is on-going.
-At the time of writing, the Business School have more than ten employers within the region that are willing to create a work placement project for Glyndwr University business students.
 A member of the academic team within the Business School will be appointed as the Work Placement leader.

-During the beginning of the second semester of level 5 a series of meetings will be organised by the Work Placement leader with academic members of the Business School and a representative from the Careers Service.
+During the beginning of the second trimester of level 5 a series of meetings will be organised by the Work Placement leader with academic members of the Business School and a representative from the Careers Service.
 The purpose of these meetings will be match suitable students to work placement projects that are available.
 This process will be completed in an objective fashion to maximise the success of the placement for both the student and the employer.
-If it becomes clear that a shortfall in the number of placements exists, then the Business School and Careers Service will attempt to source and secure more work placements during that semester.
+If it becomes clear that a shortfall in the number of placements exists then the Business School and Careers Service will attempt to source and secure more work placements during that trimester.